BrunoASMauricio/ProjectBase/README.md

   - [ ] Improve detection of configuration change for imposed configs
 - [?]
 Improve ability to change configs on the fly (without committing, pushing, deleting and recreating the project)

+### Tests

+- [ ] Allow defining different testing groups (i.e. tests that are heavy and should therefore not run everytime)

 ### Configurability

 - [ ] Collapse configs into single configs.json (dont use folder)